 9 Reasons Kigali Belongs on Your Africa Bucket List (Not Just as a Gorilla Stopover)

-Here's a pattern I keep seeing: travelers book a flight to Kigali, transfer straight to a gorilla lodge, trek, and leave.
-They spend maybe 6 hours in the city.
-Some don't leave the airport.
+There's a pattern worth breaking: travelers book a flight to Kigali, transfer straight to a gorilla lodge, trek, and leave.
+Six hours in the city, tops.
+Some never leave the airport.

-This is like flying to Paris and only visiting the airport Starbucks.
-Kigali is one of the most remarkable cities in Africa — and I'd argue, the world.
-Here's why it deserves at least 2-3 days of your time.
+That's like flying to Paris and only visiting the airport Starbucks.
+Kigali is one of the most remarkable cities in Africa — arguably the world — and it earns at least 2-3 days of your time.
+Here's why.

 1. It's the Cleanest Capital You've Ever Seen

-I don't mean "clean for Africa."
-I mean clean.
+Not "clean for Africa."
+Clean, full stop.
 The streets are swept daily.
 Plastic bags have been banned nationwide since 2008 — airport customs literally inspects your luggage and confiscates them.
-Littering fines are RWF 5,000 ($4).
+Littering fines run RWF 5,000 ($4).
 The monthly Umuganda cleanup day (last Saturday, 8-11AM) shuts down the entire country for communal cleaning.

-Walking through Kigali feels different from any other capital I've visited on the continent.
+Walk through Kigali and it feels different from any other capital on the continent.
 No litter on the streets.
 No plastic in the gutters.
-It's a national achievement.
+It reads as exactly what it is: a national achievement.

 2. The Genocide Memorial Is One of the Most Important Museums in the World